SkinSightApp/Skin-Sight-MD/README.md

 ## Features

-- Accurate detection of various skin problems
+- Accurate detection of 3 skin problems
 - Immediate feedback on uploaded images
 - Detailed Mendicin information about potential conditions, along with the link to the drug store
 - Accessible via Android phone

+- With a Catalogue of medicine that can be searched within the apps
+- and an accessible store page in which redirect to the store that sells the searched product
 ---

 ## How to Use